Jonas-lni/reseaux/README.md

 Transfer a file to the server with the command: `put fichier.txt`.

   ### 4. SSH tunnel creation and port forwarding

-#### 1. Local redirection with SSH to secure a remote service via an SSH tunnel.
+ #### 1. Local redirection with SSH to secure a remote service via an SSH tunnel

 The steps to follow are :

 * Install the Nginx web service with the command `sudo apt install nginx`.